 Find a local in-person or online meeting using our meeting list.
 There are also a number of additional online and phone meetings that you take part in.
 We recommend attending at least six meetings before deciding whether or not this program is right for you.

-Listen.
-Listen for what you have in common, not for what is different.
-Sit back, relax and keep an open mind.
+During these meetings, listen for what you have in common, not for what is different.
+Sit back, relax, and keep an open mind.

-Talk After Meetings.
 Speak to at least one person after the meeting.
 Feel free to ask questions.
 The members are there to help you.
 If the meeting is followed by a social activity such as going out for coffee, join the group.
-Use the opportunity to ask questions about the program and to get better acquainted with some of the members.
+Use the opportunity to ask questions about the program and get better acquainted with some of the members.

-Call a Member.
-If the meeting distributes a phone list, take a copy.
+If the meeting distributes a phone list, take a copy with you.
 If not, ask several members for their numbers.
 Call at least one person on the list to discuss S.L.A.A. during the next week.

-Read, Listen, Discuss.
-Read S.L.A.A. literature and/or listen to S.L.A.A. tapes and CDs.
+Read S.L.A.A. literature and/or listen to free S.L.A.A. recordings.
 Discuss what you have learned with S.L.A.A. members and listen to their experience strength, and hope on that topic.

-Contact our Main Office.
-S.L.A.A.’s main office is known as Fellowship-Wide Services, Inc. The F.W.S. staff can answer your questions and help you obtain S.L.A.A. materials, including pamphlets, books, and our basic text.
+S.L.A.A.’s main office is known as Fellowship-Wide Services, Inc. The staff can answer your questions and help you obtain S.L.A.A. materials, including pamphlets, books, and our basic text.